blazestuff/Atmega32U4/README.md

 * then need to decide on the decoupling configuration
 * another mosfet for additional current?

 Most of these questions have already been answered by myself, but I have yet to update a design.
+I like the boards that are usually paired with the atmega/tiny etc, but I wanted a fully custom design.
+One that fits my requirements exactly, that doesnt suffer unnecessary powerloss, board space, trace length and a gerber file that others could send off to the factory and replicate.